-Optique Moitzheim moves into the Cloche d'Or shopping center in Gasperich.
-This opening symbolizes the company's desire to remain close to its customers and keep pace with urban and commercial developments.
+Optique Moitzheim is opening a location in theCloche d’Or Shopping Center in Gasperich.
+This opening symbolizes the company’s commitment to staying close to its customers and keeping pace with urban and commercial developments.

-• The historic store at 8, rue Philippe II, in the heart of Luxembourg City
+The historic store at8 Rue Philippe II, in the heart of Luxembourg City

 In June 2006,